sakhmatd/tokenadapt/README.md

 -   `--batch_size` (default: 16): Batch size for extracting embeddings with the external model.
 -   `--multiple_of` (default: 128): Pad vocabulary size to a multiple of this value for potential throughput improvement.
 -   `--dtype` (default: "fp32"): Data type for model loading and processing (`bf16`, `fp16`, `fp32`).
 Affects memory usage and computation speed.
+-   `--threshold` (default: 0.6): Threshold for the similarity score between the original and new tokens.
+If the score is below the threshold, the global heuristic for that id will not be applied.

 ## Example Usage